Two Sioux City hospitals are treating 65 COVID-19 patients

-SIOUX CITY, Iowa (KCAU) – MercyOne Siouxland Medical Center and UnityPoint Health-St. Luke’s are providing care for 65 COVID-19 patients.
+SIOUX CITY, Iowa (KCAU) — MercyOne Siouxland Medical Center and UnityPoint Health-St. Luke’s are providing care for 65 COVID-19 patients on Wednesday.

-Both hospitals said in a joint statement on Tuesday that they’re committed to protecting the privacy of their patients and can’t provide specific details in regard to any individual patient in their care.
+Both hospitals said in a joint statement that they’re committed to protecting the privacy of their patients and can’t provide specific details in regard to any individual patient in their care.

 They mentioned public health officials are continuing to take the lead in reporting information on suspected and confirmed cases of the coronavirus in Siouxland.